jump-dev/SCS.jl/README.md

 > Note: as of version 1.0 the support for the GPU solver is broken (see [this issue](https://github.com/jump-dev/SCS.jl/issues/245)).

-To enable the indirect linear solver on gpu one needs to load `CUDA_jll` **before** `SCS`:
+To enable the indirect linear solver on GPU one needs to load `CUDA_jll` **before** `SCS`:

 ```julia